apache/airflow/docs/apache-airflow-providers-qubole/operators/qubole.rst

 Run Pig command
 """""""""""""""

-To run script script in *Pig Latin* in your Hadoop cluster use
+To run script in *Pig Latin* in your Hadoop cluster use

 .. exampleinclude:: /../../tests/system/providers/qubole/example_qubole.py
     :language: python